011feurtado/360Controller/README.md

 Download link: http://www.luzynski.com/downloads/360ControllerInstaller.pkg

 ## Current release: 1.0.0d13 - beta 1 for Yosemite 10.10.
+This probably only works on Yosemite.
+The LEDs don't work.
+There are no instructions in the installer.
+If you're not a developer you shouldn't try it, but then again you would not, in theory, have Yosemite either.

 ## About
 This driver supports the Microsoft Xbox 360 controller, including access to rumble motors and LEDs,